 Their Whale Check guarantee means that if you don’t spot a whale, you’ll be able to join another tour for free.

 Next Level Sailing’s Yacht America

 Go gray whale or blue whale watching in San Diego on the 139-foot Yacht America, a replica of the yacht that won the historic Royal Yacht Squadron’s 100 Guinea Cup race in 1851.
-Water, soda, chips, and granola bars are provided but you can bring your own food and drinks (with the exception of red wine).
+Water, soda, chips, and granola bars are provided, but you can bring your own food and drinks (except red wine).

-Next Level Sailing offers the only “no seasickness guarantee” in the world and boasts high whale spotting rates.
-They also guarantee you’ll see a while or they’ll gladly have you onboard one of their whale watching tours again for free.
+Next Level Sailing offers the only “no seasickness guarantee” globally and boasts high whale spotting rates.
+They also guarantee you’ll see a while, or they’ll gladly have you onboard one of their whale watching tours again for free.

 Everyday California Whale Watching Kayak Tour